johnwalz97/serif-health-takehome/README.md

 input_queue = multiprocessing.Queue(maxsize=5000) # changing this to like 1000 will use about 1-2 GBs of memory
 ```

+## Solution

+Solution is in ny_urls.txt in the root of the repo.
+This is just a plain text file with one url per line.
+There isn't any order to the urls.

 ## Solution Overview

 First things first, this is a very MVP solution.
 The code is very terse and hard to read.
 Its brittle and has very little validation or error handling.
 The goal that I had going into this was creating a fast solution.
 This took a bit longer than I expected and I ran up against the 2 hour mark.